 The Great Railroad Strike of 1877 was an uprising launched in response to pay cuts enacted by the country's largest railroads following the financial Panic of 1873.
 The proverbial straw that broke the camel's back was a 10% wage reduction, which had followed several others over the previous four years.
-Unfortunately, in a time when blue collar employees enjoyed virtually no job protections, these measures made it virtually impossible for workers to fight back.
+Unfortunately, in a time when blue collar employees enjoyed virtually no job protections, these measures made it all but impossible for workers to fight back.
 Along the Baltimore & Ohio this reached a boiling point; believing they had no other recourse, workers at the railroad's shops and major division point of Martinsburg, West Virginia walked off the job on July 26, 1877.
-Due to its strategic location this move paralyzed the B&O's operations.
+Due to its strategic location the move paralyzed B&O's operations.
 As freight trains sat idle employees of other railroads, realizing the strike's effectiveness, joined the cause; even workers outside the industry, who had also been oppressed, walked off the job.
 While the movement lasted less than a month, and ultimately ended in failure, it sparked a revolution which brought about today's modern unions.
-It also had a secondary effect of bringing about federal oversight and laws to protect employees on the job.
+It also had a secondary effect of bringing about federal oversight and laws to protect employees.

 During the 1870's there were only four significant trade unions within the railroad industry; the Machinists' and Blacksmiths' International Union (MBIU), Brotherhood of Locomotive Firemen (BLF), Brotherhood of Railway Conductors (BRC), and Brotherhood of Locomotive Engineers (BLE).
 Only the latter, with some 10,000 members strong, held any significance but its powers were minor due to a lack of federal and state support.
 In addition, the BLE's Grand Chief Engineer at the time, Charles Wilson, balked at striking.
 He also refused to stand with workers outside the union in a unified effort to bring about change.
 Nevertheless, many, whether part of organized labor or not, felt their condition bleak by 1877.
-This was particularly true along the Baltimore & Ohio where workers suffered another 10% wage reduction that summer.
-Not only had many railroads implemented deep cuts but also provided employees with virtually no expensive coverages.
-For instance, they were often required to stay in opulent, railroad-owned hotels when away from home, pay for their own return tickets, and, of course, cover all other expenses (such as meals) while away.
+This was particularly true along the Baltimore & Ohio where workers suffered another 10% wage cut that summer.
+Not only had many railroads implemented deep cuts but also provided employees with virtually no expense coverages.
+For instance, they were often required to stay in opulent hotels (railroad-owned) when away from home, pay for return tickets, and, of course, cover all other expenses (such as meals) while away.

 From this point tensions escalated quickly.
 In Martinsburg, West Virginia, situated roughly 90 miles from Baltimore, B&O workers (most belonging to the local Trainmen's Union) went on strike during the evening of July 16th, declaring freight trains would not move until the railroad restored the 10% wage cut.
-The railroaders were simply after better pay, enough to feed and provide housing for their families, but unfortunately were painted as rioters, vagrants, and disrupters of the peace.
+The railroaders were only fighting for better pay, enough to feed and house their families.
+Unfortunately, they were painted as rioters, vagrants, and disrupters of peace.
 In some newspapers they were even pegged as shadow communists, a ridiculous claim which held no merit.
 But with the political cards in their favor, the railroads enjoyed all the power.
 The B&O successfully convinced West Virginia's governor, Henry M. Mathews, to call up the local militia to break the strike.
 Under guard, a scab engineer (i.e., strikebreaker), began leading a freight train out of the yard on July 17th in an effort to reestablish some semblance of service.
 Determined to stop this, striker William P. Vandergriff wound up in a skirmish with militiamen.
 After an exchange of gunfire he was hit three times and later died.
-Despite his death, the skirmish spooked the scab who abandon his train.

-The B&O then called for federal support but was initially rebuffed.
+Still unable to resume full service, the B&O called for federal support but was initially rebuffed.
 By this time the strike was garnering national attention as more and more papers picked up the story, particularly following the Vandergriff incident.

 By July 18th, with no end in sight, Governor Matthews' call for U.S. troops was answered by President Rutherford Birchard Hayes.
-On the morning of July 19th Army regulars arrived in Martinsburg but were surprised to almost nothing out of place.
-There was no property destruction significance disturbance ongoing.
-The following day the B&O brought in fresh replacements and oversaw the arrest of many strikers which, backed with U.S. regulars, essentially ended the unrest in Martinsburg.
+On the morning of July 19th Army regulars arrived in Martinsburg but were surprised to find almost nothing out of place.
+There was no property destruction or other significant disturbances ongoing.
+The following day the B&O brought in fresh replacements and oversaw the arrest of many strikers which, backed by the army, essentially ended the unrest in Martinsburg.
 The railroad's problems, though, were far from over as several other strikes had broken out across its then-2,700 mile network.
-Most notable was back in Baltimore where the strikes had continued but had remained largely quiet and uneventful affairs.
+Most notable was back in Baltimore where the strikes had continued but remained largely quiet and uneventful.
 That changed on the night of July 20th when the B&O pressed the matter by breaking up the ongoing protest, calling for the arrest or firing of anyone involved.
-The railroad was backed by 120 militia (later reduced to 59 when the others lost interest); with this show of force an effort was made to get the trains moving.
-Perhaps not expecting such strong local support, the remaining soldiers were pelted with stones and shouts.
-They responded by opening fire on the crowd.
-What was later dubbed the "Second Battle Of Bunker Hill," resulted in 11 people losing their lives with 40 others wounded.
-The now enraged crowd, which swelled to 15,000 strong, forced the militiamen to barricade themselves inside Camden Station's train sheds.
-The rioters and townfolk attempted to burn down the structure but were ultimately unsuccessful.
+The railroad was backed by 120 militia (later reduced to 59 when several lost interest); with this show of force an effort was made to get the trains moving.
+Perhaps not expecting such strong local support, the remaining soldiers were pelted with stones and jeers.
+They responded by opening fire.
+What was later dubbed the "Second Battle Of Bunker Hill," 11 people died and 40 others wounded.
+The now enraged crowd, which swelled to 15,000, forced the militiamen to barricade themselves inside Camden Station's train sheds.
+The rioters and townsfolk attempted to burn down the structure but were unsuccessful.
 Over the following weekend the incident subsided, aided by 1,200-2,000 federal troops to restore peace.

 Fearing the Sixth would be loyal to the strikers, it was quickly replaced by Philadelphia's First Division, soldiers who had no direct connection with the men.
-Early on the morning of July 21st, 600 men departed for the Steel City, acquiring two Gatling Guns and ammunition along the way in Harrisburg.
-This set the stage for the day's later events, which eclipsed even Baltimore's bloodshed.
+Early on the morning of July 21st, 600 soldiers departed for the Steel City, acquiring two Gatling Guns and ammunition along the way in Harrisburg.
+This set the stage for the day's later events, which eclipsed Baltimore's bloodshed.
 That afternoon the militia arrived and were greeted with a growing crowd of on-lookers, the curious, passers-by, strikers, and sympathizers (many of whom were employed in other trades).
 As the crowd became incensed, the troops were ordered to charge with fixed bayonets.
 Several civilians were stabbed, which only escalated the violence.
 The crowd then pelted the soldiers with stones whereupon the order was given to open fire.
 When it was over, 20 people were dead (including one woman and three children) and another 29 injured.
 Having incited a hornet's nest the soldiers were forced to retreat back into the local roundhouse.
 The enraged crowd then began burning railroad property and took great prejudice in destroying everything the PRR owned from the roundhouse to 23rd Street.
 In the end, the Pennsylvania Railroad lost 39 buildings, 104 locomotives, 46 passenger cars, and 1,200 freight cars suffering $4.1 million in damages (insurance would cover $3 million).

-With Ammon's departure, the strike along the PRR rapidly disintegrated despite continued public support.
+With Ammon's departure, strikes along the PRR rapidly disintegrated despite continued public support.
 The workers may not have been completely aware of what they had started as the strike had now fully engaged the nation.
-Throughout Pennsylvania, both railroaders and general laborers had struck in an act of unity for better pay and working conditions.
+Throughout Pennsylvania, both railroaders and general laborers struck in an act of unity for better pay and working conditions.
 In some cases violence broke out and people were shot although most often the protests were peaceful.
 While the PRR was attempting to restart regular freight service another incident occurred along the nearby Philadelphia & Reading Railroad (P&R).
 Headed by Franklin B. Gowen the P&R was a powerful corporation during the 1870's.
-It moved substantial anthracite coal from mines in northeastern Pennsylvania and controlled several area railroads.
-In Reading, P&R workers struck on July 22nd after hearing of the on-goings in Pittsburgh.
+It moved substantial anthracite coal from mines in northeastern Pennsylvania and controlled several regional railroads.
+In Reading, P&R workers struck on July 22nd after hearing of the unrest in Pittsburgh.
 Similar to the PRR and B&O, Gowen also refused arbitration.
 Instead, the P&R president called for the National Guard and was provided Pennsylvania's Second Division.

-Not all were enacted but the Great Railroad Strike of 1877 was nevertheless a catalyst which eventually saw many come to pass.
+Not all were enacted but the Great Railroad Strike of 1877 was nevertheless a catalyst which saw many come to pass.
 The Washington Capital noted the following about the strikes (reprinted in the Martinsburg Statesman on September 4, 1877):

 "The late strike was not the work of a mob nor the working of a riot, but a revolution that is making itself felt throughout the land.
 The afterbirth indicates the serious nature of a nativity.
 Capitalists may stuff cotton in their ears, the subsidized press may write with apparent indifference, as boys whistle when passing a graveyard, but those who understand the forces at work in society know already that America will never be the same again.
 For decades, yes centuries to come, our nation will feel the effects of the tidal wave that swept over it for two weeks in July."